See a vulnerability summary

 ) button.
 This causes a pop-up window to appear.
 On the left, you can make your selection, and on the right, reorder the enabled columns.
 Click Save to apply the changes.

-Use the Reset to default button to enable only these recommended columns: Location, Specific, Status, Severity (v3.1/4.0), Priority score, Technique, Treatment, and Report date.
+Use the Reset to default button to enable only these recommended columns: Vulnerability, Specific, Status, Severity (v3.1/4.0), Priority score, Technique, Treatment, and Report date.

 A way to quickly find what you are looking for in the table is typing search terms in the search bar.
 Immediately, only the rows whose content matches your search are shown.